SAB-6/Employeesattritionprediction/README.md

 # Prediction of Employee Turnover: a machine learning approach
 ## Overview

-It is not uncommon to see employees transitioning from one company to the other; while some have career transition into a new field, other move jobs within a similar field.
+It is not uncommon to see employees transitioning from one company to the other; while some have career transition into a new field, others move jobs within a similar field.
 Sometimes one wonders what factors are responsible for employees’ turnover.
 Can it be due to?

 1. Economic benefit
 2. Job dissatisfaction